- Admission Requirements

 Doctor of Philosophy Degree Requirements

-There are three stages in the PhD program: coursework and completion of language requirements (Level Two Latin, French, and German), preparation for and taking of the major field examination, and the writing of the dissertation.
+There are three stages in the PhD program: coursework and completion of language requirements (Level Two Latin, French, and German), preparation for and taking of the Special Field Examination, and the writing of the dissertation.
 Every student’s program through the three stages is aided and monitored by a personal advisory committee, consisting of a supervisor and two other faculty members, established by the student in consultation with the PhD Coordinator.

 The minimum course requirement is three full courses (or a combination of full and half courses totalling the same); the equivalent of one full course must be in the student’s chosen minor subject.
 Some students, mindful of the appearance of their transcripts, take as many as three or four full courses in each of the first two years.
 PhD students at the Centre are free to select any courses from the annual list, provided that they have the necessary prerequisites.
 It is important to bear in mind that, although our program is interdisciplinary, most of our students eventually find jobs in a department such as English, History, Classics, Philosophy, Religion, etc.